Srinu-01/portfolioo/README.md

 This is basic portfolio page
-used tchnology stack are HTML, CSS, JAVASCRIPT
+used technology stack are HTML, CSS, JAVASCRIPT

 DESIGNED IN FIGMA